Emad-Bojdi/Emad-Bojdi/README.md

 # 💫 About Me:
-⚡ Hello guys, I'm Emad Bojdi, a junior Front-End developer in Iran<br>💎 Do you have any project?
+⚡ Hello guys, I'm Emad Bojdi, a junior Front-End developer in Iran <br> Trying to be a software engineer <br>💎 Do you have any project?
 Contact Me :<br>✉️ emadfredev@gmail.com

 ## 🌐 Socials: